luca-cattaneo/ddclient-docker/README.md

 # dynu-ddns-refresh-ip
-docker setup to update a DNS dynu using wget
+docker setup to update a DNS dynu using curl

 This configuration is used to update IP on DDNS hostanmes using :